-A third and last TEW-CCA workshop took place in Tbilisi, Georgia this year.
+A third and last TEW-CCA workshop took place between 19th and 22nd of October 2017 in Tbilisi, Georgia.
 Our local partner, the institute Georgian Centre for Population Research (GCPR), organized the respective workshop in cooperation with the University of Bamberg.
 The agenda of the third TEW-CCA workshop included tasks defined in WP4 (Descriptive Analysis) and WP5 (Multivariate Analysis) as well as WP6 (Conducting of Qualitative Interviews and Analysis) of the project.

 The coordinator of the TEW-CCA project, Prof. Dr. Michael Gebel, opened the workshop with a welcome speech addressed to participants and invited new TEW-CCA researchers and workshop guests to introduce themselves.
 After the Georgian country coordinator, Dr. Irina Badurashvili, gave her welcome speech, the first guest of the workshop, Ana Diakonidze (labour market and employment expert, IBF International Consulting/European Training Foundation (ETF)), shared the outcomes of her ETF Country Report on the youth labour market in Georgia.